-Action Category Description Priority Allocated to Completed by Current status plan # are not available.
+Action plan # Category Description Priority Allocated to Completed by Current status pian ii Recommendation A fire log book should be in place, complete with all relevant certificates and records for fire life and protection systems.
+Medium 4906F0004 Policy Review Observation There is not a system in place for the daily inspection of all means of escape.
+Recommendation A programme should be in place for the daily inspection of all means of escape and all inspection records should be available Risk score: 9 Medium 4906F0005 to review.
+Policy Review Observation Testing and inspection records for emergency escape lighting are not available.
 Recommendation A programme should be in place for the testing and maintenance of emergency escape lighting and all certificates and test documents should be available to review.
-4910F0007 Policy Review Observation Testing and inspection records for the wet and dry mains system are not available.
-Recommendation A programme should be in place for the inspection and maintenance of the wet and dry mains system and all certificates and test documents should be available to review.
-Risk score: 9 Medium 4910F0008 Policy Review Observation Inspection records of fire doors are not available.
-Recommendation A programme should be in place for the inspection and maintenance of all fire doors and all certificates and test documents should be available for review.
-Risk score: 9 Medium 4910F0009 湿影 Managers Questions Observation The assessor was not able to confirm whether he was satisfied that the compartmentation within the building was maintained to a reasonable standard as a full compartmentation survey is Risk score: 9 Medium
+Risk score: 9 Medium 4906F0006 Policy Review Observation Inspection records of fire doors are not available.
+Recommendation A programme should be in place for the inspection and Risk score: 9 Medium